 Marketing that pays off is not an expense; it’s an investment in your business.
 One issue that brings you one sale will likely pay for your newsletter several times over.

-In making your decision, here are a few full-service companies and a few that offer templates you might compare:
+In making your decision, here are a few full-service companies and others that offer templates you might compare:

 Real estate newsletter templates